magento/devdocs/guides/v2.2/release-notes/release-candidate/quick-start.md

 ## More information?

 The Magento Developer documentation has been updated with the latest 2.2 information.
-Visit the 2.2.0 Developer Documentation site  a peek at our updated 2.2.0 developer documentation.
+Visit the 2.2.0 Developer Documentation site for a peek at our updated 2.2.0 developer documentation.

-Ready to [install]({{page.baseurl}}pre-release/install.html) Magento 2.2.0  Pre-Release Candidate?
+Ready to [install]({{page.baseurl}}pre-release/install.html) Magento 2.2.0  Release Candidate?